STATEMENT THE PARADISE CARRIES ITS PACKAGE

 Anna Francesca, Martin Sommer, Egor Urakov and Hanna Besenhard show a multimedial installation work.

-,Basic Fish’, a video Installation by Anna Francesca, shows her body in an illusionary relationship between compulsion, adaptation and transformation.
-As between Scylla and Charybdis, she is caught between the worlds.
-An unreal being, locked in complex structures of its own imagination.
-Searching for the exit or longing for an answer.
-Her inner monologue and existentialist theses about herself lead to the element of air and the sound it carries.
+The video performance “Basic Fish’ by Anna Francesca shows her body in an imaginary relationship between compulsion, adaptation and transformation.
+An unreal being trapped in complex structures of his own imagination, searching for the exit or longing for an answer.
+In her inner monologue and existentialist theses about herself imprisoned in an imaginary bubble that resembles a mockery of our society, she faces a hopeless struggle.

-With his ‘Imagine Sisyphus a happy man’ Egor Urakov sets an example, a repetitive style.
-Like a Sisyphus of the modern age, he illustrates the clumsy nature of people, always starting over and over again, never giving up and tirelessly going on.
+With his mosaic illustrations ‘Imagine Sisyphus a happy man’ Egor Urakov refers to the place of birth, which can be a privilege in some countries or resembles a punishment in others.
+The attempt to escape, the setting in motion of the stones and the eternal failure as a metaphor to Sisyphus.
+He illustrates the clumsy nature of people, always starting over and over again, he sats an example, a repetitive style, never giving up and tirelessly going on.
 In the endless search for paradise – with all its burden.

 PROJECT STATEMENT/ PARALLEL VIENNA 2020: IKO-ART GALLERY